-From the above definition of co-curricular activities it is evident that any activity/program that compliments to academic curriculum whilst adding value to the overall development of students is acceptable as co-curricular activity.
+From the above definition of co-curricular activities, it is evident that any activity/program that compliments to academic curriculum whilst adding value to the overall development of students is acceptable as a co-curricular activity.

-Whether the recreation is conducted outside the classroom or inside—within four walls of the class—all types of co-curricular activities that righteously holds the fundamental values can be trusted to add to mental, physical, and social development of students.
+Whether the recreation is conducted outside the classroom or inside—within four walls of the class—all types of co-curricular activities that righteously hold the fundamental values can be trusted to add to the mental, physical, and social development of students.

 Co-curricular activities can simply be classified into 2 types: Indoor and Outdoor activities.